 Northern Virginia Resource Center for Deaf and Hard of Hearing Persons, 10359 Democracy Lane, Fairfax, Virginia.
+(Interpreter for the deaf provided upon request)

 A regular meeting of the Virginia Relay Advisory Council.
 The council will review and discuss the draft Request for Proposals for marketing services.
 Council will recommend final changes for the RFP.